Estimated reading time: 12 minutes

-Today’s post is a little different from usual.
-If you’re already a prepper, I don’t expect this article to teach you anything.
+This post is a little different from my usual posts.
+If you’re already a prepper, I don’t expect this article to teach you anything new.
 Rather, I expect it to serve as a reminder of why we prep.
 I also hope that it can serve as a warning to those who don’t prep.

 For example, you might think it’s unlikely that your home will ever be damaged or destroyed, but you still buy homeowners insurance just in case.
 It’s the same with prepping.
 Maybe doomsday will never arrive, but you never know.
 (And besides, doomsday is just one of many reasons to prep.)

 And it’s not like we’re preparing for something that has never happened before.
 Millions of people die in disasters every year, economies collapse all the time, and terrorism is an ever-present threat.
 Sure, you might luck out where you live and never face a serious disaster.
 But then again, you might not.

 Unfortunately, most people in the Western World are unfamiliar with history and current events, so they have no idea how common disasters really are.
 They assume they will always have access to modern luxuries: electricity, air conditioning, fresh water, affordable food, and so forth.
 Consequently, humans are more helpless than ever before.
 It’s gotten so bad that there are even teenagers who don’t know how to use can openers.

 But they won’t find out how helpless they are until the SHTF.
 When that happens, people with no survival skills or emergency supplies won’t last long.
 They’ll quickly realize that a few basic survival items can mean the difference between life and death.
 Here are 17 things people will wish they have and why (in alphabetical order).